Templarrr/eli5ml/README.md

 ELI5 form means "explain like I'm 5".
 So a lot of things here will be oversimplified, but at the same time should be pretty easy to consume for anyone slightly interested.

+Planned contents (look how all these slowly become replaced with links when implemented!)
+1. Basic definitions.
+2. Machine Learning project types.
+3. Fantastic data and what to do with it (or how to convert everything to numbers).
+4. ML model types.
+5. Tricks and metrics to measure how good your results are.
+6. Insights and other explainability tools.